 Total return approach, investing across full spectrum of the fixed income market including up to 20% in below investment-grade securities.

-- The Strategy underperformed its benchmark, the Bloomberg U.S. Aggregate Bond Index (the Index) on a net asset value (NAV) basis.
-Security selection and duration and yield curve decisions weighed on performance, while sector allocations contributed.
+- The Strategy outperformed its benchmark, the Bloomberg U.S. Aggregate Bond Index (the Index) on a net asset value basis.
+Security selection and sector allocation added to performance, while duration and yield curve decisions detracted.

-For the quarter ended December 31, 2022, the Strategy underperformed the Index.
-Security selection and duration and yield curve decisions weighed on performance, while sector allocations contributed.
+For the quarter ended June 30, 2023, the Strategy outperformed the Index.
+Sector allocation and security selection contributed, while duration and yield curve decisions detracted.

 Current Strategy and Outlook